domkris/AuthDemo/README.md

 - **Step 1: User sends logout request** <br>
     Server checks user's HTTP Authorization header for JWT bearer token and User's Claims in the Access Token.
-    If Access Token and User's Claims are valid go to step 2 and 3.<br><br>
+    If Access Token and User's Claims are valid go to 1b midstep and then to step 2 and 3.<br><br>

+- **Step 1b: Validation of Access Token (Auth Handler)**<br>
+    We do this on each Authorized Endpoint to make sure that User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>

 - **Step 2: Invalidation of User's Current Access Token**<br>
     Server sends request to Redis to invalidate Access Token of a current logged-in user.